icons8/lunacy-docs/docs/tools.md

 ## Eyedropper tool

 Working with colors is an essential part of a designer's job.
-The Lunacy's smart eyedropper tool is designed to make this work easy and effective.
+The smart eyedropper tool is designed to make this work easy and effective.

 To use the eyedropper tool: